Florrie Fisher: Biography

 After an interview with David Susskind generated 100,000 letters, Susskind invited Fisher to appear on The Mike Douglas Show, which he co-hosted in 1969.
 Fisher then began speaking at schools and wrote the autobiography The Lonely Trip Back, which told of her life from childhood up to the point when she became a motivational speaker.

 In 1970, she appeared in The Trip Back, a public service announcement recording of her appearance at a New York high school.
 Fisher's stories were often lurid or sensational, such as her assertion that she knew six men who had been sentenced to death at Sing Sing and Raiford Prison for committing six separate murders while under the influence of marijuana.
 During her time as a motivational speaker, Fisher was affiliated with the rehabilitation movement Synanon, which she credited with helping her beat her addiction.
+(Synanon was later described as one of the "most dangerous and violent cults America had ever seen"; it disbanded in 1991 after several members were convicted of offenses including financial misdeeds, evidence tampering, terrorism, and attempted murder.)
 She also had ties to Phoenix House, a sister organization of Synanon's, and often recommended it to students during her speeches as a reliable means of combating addictions.

 Fisher died in Miami in 1972 from liver cancer, kidney failure and cardiac arrest.

-A recording of one of Fisher's speaking engagements played an influential role on the creation of the TV show Strangers With Candy and the character of Jerri Blank.
+A recording of one of Fisher's speaking engagements played an influential role on the creation of the television show Strangers With Candy and the character of Jerri Blank.